diekrz2/launcher-spellchecker/README.md

 Simply put, this software is free to use, modify and redistribute as you see fit.
 I do ask that you keep the copyright notice the same in any modifications.

-The Documentaion is released under the [Creative Commons Attribution-ShareAlike 3.0 United States License](https://creativecommons.org/licenses/by-sa/3.0/us/).
+The Documentation is released under the [Creative Commons Attribution-ShareAlike 3.0 United States License](https://creativecommons.org/licenses/by-sa/3.0/us/).

 # Credits